aspose-pdf/Aspose.PDF-Documentation/java/basic-operations/saving/_index.md

 ## Save PDF/A or PDF/X format

 PDF/A is an ISO-standardized version of the Portable Document Format (PDF) for use in archiving and long-term preservation of electronic documents.
 PDF/A differs from PDF in that it prohibits features not suitable for long-term archiving, such as font linking (as opposed to font embedding) and encryption.
-ISO requirements for PDF / A viewers include color management guidelines, embedded font support, and a user interface for reading embedded annotations.
+ISO requirements for PDF/A viewers include color management guidelines, embedded font support, and a user interface for reading embedded annotations.

 PDF/X is a subset of the PDF ISO standard.
 The purpose of PDF/X is to facilitate graphics exchange, and it therefore has a series of printing-related requirements which do not apply to standard PDF files.